Theodora Goes Wild: Plot

-Theodora Lynn (Irene Dunne) is a Sunday school teacher and former church organist in Lynnfield, Connecticut, raised by two spinster aunts, Mary (Elisabeth Risdon) and Elsie Lynn (Margaret McWade).
+Theodora Lynn is a Sunday school teacher and former church organist in Lynnfield, Connecticut, raised by two spinster aunts, Mary and Elsie Lynn.
 She also happens to be, under the pen name Caroline Adams, the secret author of a sensational, bestselling book replete with sexual innuendo that has the straight-laced all-female Lynnfield Literary Circle in an uproar.
-The book is serialized in the local newspaper, and the Literary Circle, led by outraged busybody Rebecca Perry (Spring Byington), forces the newspaper's owner Jed Waterbury (Thomas Mitchell) to stop printing the salacious installments.
+The book is serialized in the local newspaper, and the Literary Circle, led by outraged busybody Rebecca Perry, forces the newspaper's owner Jed Waterbury to stop printing the salacious installments.

-Theodora travels to New York City on the pretext of visiting her black sheep Uncle John (Robert Greig), but actually goes to see her publisher Arthur Stevenson (Thurston Hall).
-Though Stevenson reassures an anxious Theodora that only he and his secretary know her identity, his wife Ethel (Nana Bryant) pressures him into an introduction, which the book's illustrator Michael Grant (Melvyn Douglas) overhears.
+Theodora travels to New York City on the pretext of visiting her black sheep Uncle John, but actually goes to see her publisher Arthur Stevenson.
+Though Stevenson reassures an anxious Theodora that only he and his secretary know her identity, his wife Ethel pressures him into an introduction, which the book's illustrator Michael Grant overhears.
 Intrigued, Michael invites himself to a sumptuous dinner with the Stevensons and Theodora.
 Theodora becomes annoyed when Michael smugly assumes that she is a teetotaler, so she orders a whiskey.
 As the night goes on, she becomes drunk.
 So does Ethel, forcing Arthur to take her home and leaving Theodora alone with Michael in the posh restaurant.
 When he brings her to his apartment and then makes a pass at her, she panics and flees, much to his amusement.

 Michael tracks her to her hometown, and his whistling is immediately noticed outside her house.
 Because she technically is not supposed to know anyone outside of Lynnfield, he coerces her into hiring him as a gardener, thus scandalizing her aunts and providing Rebecca Perry with ample information for gossip.
 Michael declares that he is going to break Theodora out of her confining routine, ignoring her protests that she likes her life just the way it is.
 Despite herself, she enjoys herself when Michael makes her go berry-picking and fishing with him.
 Finally, she finds the nerve to tell the disapproving women of the Literary Circle that she loves him.
 When she tells Michael what she has done, however, he is less than thrilled.